elecbug/Dotpia/README.md

-# My Dot
+# Dotpia
-A simple dot making program made with C#
+Dotpia is a bitmap editing program made in C#.